Introduction

 filesystems+=" btrfs "

-Step 6: Configure /etc/crypttab (Optional but Recommended)
+Step 5: Configure /etc/crypttab (Optional)

 nano -w /etc/crypttab